I woke up with an aching back

 Wielding a broom and waving my dustpan in the air,

-As the evidence disappears, I belt out my tone-deaf melody
+And as the evidence disappears, I belt out a tone-deaf melody.

 a hairy electric guitar and a plastic microphone stand.